Columbia Engineering Class Day

 - As your name is called, you’ll walk across the stage and will also appear on the monitors.
 Keep moving as your name is called; do not stop and wait for your name to finish being read.
 This ensures that it will be perfectly timed on screen for your guests to see!

-- Your photo will be taken three times: once as you approach the stage, once as you cross the stage and once as you exit the stage.
+- Your photo will be taken three times: once as you approach the stage, once as you cross the stage, and once as you exit the stage.

 Recession

 - All faculty and stage party participants will formally recess offstage toward the Mudd Building.
-Once the stage is clear, graduates will be asked to follow, recessing in two single-file lines as you did for the procession.
+Once the stage is clear, graduates will be asked to follow, recessing in two single-file lines as for the procession.

 - A swift recession is important; staff need to prepare for another ceremony immediately following this one.